foc-me/local-indexed/readme.md

 # local-indexed

-a lib for indexeddb
+A lib for indexeddb.

-**all types starting with "LDB" in this document are declared types** **and have no corresponding constructors**
+**All types starting with "LDB" in this document are declared types** **and have no corresponding constructors**

-such as `LDBCollection` is the return type of `LDBIndexed.collection` function and there is no function named `LDBCollection` as a constructor
+As `LDBCollection` is the return type of `LDBIndexed.collection()` function and there is no function named `LDBCollection` as a constructor.

-**and all types starting with "IDB" are built-in browser environments**
+**And all types starting with "IDB" are built-in browser environments.**

 # install